North Canyon High School: Instrumental music

-North Canyon's Instrumental Music Department has been led by Dylan Suehiro, a graduate of Indiana University's Jacobs School of Music, since the beginning of the 2013–2014 school year.
-Featuring marching band, concert band, orchestra, guitar, and percussion classes, the department showcases a well-rounded instrumental music curriculum.
-Main performances of these ensembles are held four times a year, and many of them are also perform in other venues, including events with schools from around the state.

 Marching band

 The North Canyon High School Marching Band is known as the "Marching Rattlers".
 When the school first opened as North Canyon, the name of the ensemble was "The Stars of the North".
 The marching band's name was changed in 2013 to align with the school's mascot.
 Averaging around 40 members, the marching band serves two distinct, but related functions: presenting popular music (stand tunes) in performance at assemblies, at athletic events, and around the community; and advancing the art of the field performance, through the exploration of movement, and a blend of classical and modern music.
 The Marching Rattlers have been featured at the Bully Patrol Squad Assembly at Cactus View Elementary School.